11 Things to Know About Expat Taxes in Thailand

 - Physical Presence Test: Proving you lived outside the US for 330 days

-- Bona Fide Residence Test: Proving you lived in Thailand for one year or more
+- Bona Fide Residence Test: Proving you lived in Thailand for one calendar year or more

-Proving residence requires you to show proof such as a residency card, visa, income tax statements, and other documentation.
+To prove residency, you will need to have a residency card, visa, income tax statements, and other documentation.

 The Foreign Tax Credit (FTC) is a dollar-for-dollar credit on any taxable income you’ve already paid tax on.
 This prevents you from being taxed twice and can lower your overall tax liability.